 Candidates appearing for UPSC 2020 can go through the following links:

 What is Unemployment?

 Unemployment is a situation when a person actively searches for a job and is unable to find work.
-Unemployment tells the health of the economy.
+Unemployment indicates the health of the economy.

 The unemployment rate is the most frequent measure of unemployment.
 The unemployment rate is the number of people unemployed divided by the working population or people working under labour force.

 Unemployment rate = (Unemployed Workers / Total labour force) × 100